Eighth Grade History & Geography Teacher

-Alyson Mitchell is celebrating her twenty-second year as an educator.
+Aly Mitchell is celebrating her twenty-fifth year as an educator.
 She holds a B.S. in human development from UC Davis and a multiple subject teaching credential from CSU, Chico.
 She was an elementary school teacher for eight years in the Cambrian School District in San Jose.
-During her last two years there, she served on special assignment as a literacy and math coach and mentor teacher.
+During her last two years there, she served on special assignments as a literacy and math coach and mentor teacher.
 She was also selected to attend a summer institute at the National Archives in Washington D.C. that focused on using primary sources in history research and classroom education.
-After that, Ms. Mitchell lived in Tokyo for four years, during which time she earned a certificate in peace education from Columbia University.
+After that, Aly lived in Tokyo for four years, during which time she earned a certificate in peace education from Columbia University.
 She joined the BPC upper school faculty in 2007.
-This past summer she traveled to The Lincoln Presidential Library to study Lincoln’s speeches with Michael Burlingame through the Gilder Lehrman Institute.
+Aly is a regular participant in Gilder Lehrman Institute of American History summer programs.
+She most recently studied the American Civil Rights Movement with renowned historian Hasan Kwame Jeffries in Gettysburg, PA.
 She is an avid San Francisco Giants fan and loves to travel.
-She lives in Berkeley on a houseboat with her husband and two children (both BPC alums), brain-damaged cat, and monstrous basset hound.
+She lives in Berkeley on a houseboat with her husband and two children (both BPC alums), a clumsy cat, and a monstrous basset hound.

 Why I Work with Children